-F OR a long time, people have dreamed of breaking through the limitation of physical distance and communicating with each other tetherlessly anytime at any place.
-Now, this dream is being realized step by step with the rapid development and deployment of wireless networks, such as wireless local area networks (WLANs), wireless ad hoc networks (WANETs) including mobile ad hoc networks (MANETs) and wireless sensor networks (WSNs) [1], and wireless mesh networks (WMNs) [2].
-Although omnidirectional antennas are commonly used in these networks, directional antennas have gained tremendous attention due to the increased transmission range, the improved spatial reuse, and the decreased interference.
+OR a long time, people have dreamed of breaking through the limitation of physical distance and communicating with each other tetherlessly anytime at any place.
+Now, this dream is being realized step by step with the rapid development and deployment of wireless networks, such as wireless local area networks (WLANs), wireless ad hoc networks (WANETs) including mobile ad hoc networks (MANETs) and wireless sensor networks (WSNs) [1], and wireless mesh networks

-This work was partially supported by the National Science Foundation under grants CNS-0721744 and DBI-0529012.
-The work of Fang was also partially supported by the 111 Project under B08038 with Xidian University, China.
-The preliminary version of this paper was presented in IEEE International Conference on Distributed Computing Systems (ICDCS), Toronto, Canada, June 25-29, 2007.
+Manuscript received April 27, 2007; revised March 02, 2008; approved by IEEE/ACM TRANSACTIONS ON NETWORKING Editor N. Shroff.
+First published December 31, 2008; current version published August 19, 2009.
+This work was supported in part by the National Science Foundation under Grants CNS-0721744 and DBI-0529012.
+The work of Y. Fang was also supported in part by the 111 Project under B08038 with Xidian University, China.
+A preliminary version of this paper was presented at the IEEE Int.
+Conf.
+Distributed Computing Systems (ICDCS), Toronto, Ontario, Canada, June 25-29, 2007.

-P. Li, C. Zhang and Y. Fang is with Department of Electrical and Computer Engineering, University of Florida, Gainesville, FL 32611.
-Email: {lipanleo@,zhangchi@,fang@ece.}ufl.edu
+P. Li and C. Zhang are with the Department of Electrical and Computer Engineering, University of Florida, Gainesville, FL 32611 USA (e-mail: lipanleo@ufl.edu; zhangchi@ufl.edu).

-Y. Fang is also a Changjiang Scholar Chair Professor with National Key Laboratory of Integrated Services Networks, Xidian University, Xi'an, China.
+Y. Fang is with the Department of Electrical and Computer Engineering, University of Florida, Gainesville, FL 32611 USA, and also with the National Key Laboratory of Integrated Services Networks, Xidian University, Xi'an, China (e-mail: fang@ece.ufl.edu).